 See the recipe card for quantities.

-This banana bread is considered sugar-free because it doesn't contain added refined sugars.
+This banana bread is considered diabetic-friendly because it doesn't contain added refined sugars making it gentler on blood sugars.
 While the recipe includes 1 small ripe banana, it also provides an alternative option for those who prefer to make the bread without using the physical banana.
-Instead, you can double the amount of banana extract and sweetener in the recipe.
-By doubling the banana extract, you enhance the banana flavor, replicating the taste of a banana without the added sugar from the fruit itself.

 Make it with coconut flour instead of almond flour